MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Power Query M script

 Any query, whether created by Power Query, manually written in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
+M script, also referred to as M code, is any code that uses the M language inside a Power Query query.
 While we recommend that you use the Power Query editor to create most of the M script, you can manually modify your M script.
-M script, also referred to as M code, is a term used for any code that uses the M language.
-In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or the script view in the formula bar.

-The M script serves as the set of instructions needed by the Power Query engine to evaluate queries and output results.
+The M script is accessible through the advanced editor window or the script view in the formula bar.
+M script serves as the set of instructions needed by the Power Query engine to evaluate queries and output results.
 You can think of the M script as a recipe that describes how to prepare your data.

 ## Applied steps